Skip to main content

 Using Cortex XSOAR or Cortex XSIAM rerouting#

-2. For Cortex XSIAM, set the messaging endpoint in the Azure bot to be https://ext-<CORTEXT-XSIAM-SERVER-ADDRESSS>/xsoar/instance/execute/<INTEGRATION-INSTANCE-NAME>, and replace the xdr in the url to crtx.
+• For Cortex XSIAM, set the messaging endpoint in the Azure bot to be https://ext-<CORTEX-XSIAM-SERVER-ADDRESSS>/xsoar/instance/execute/<INTEGRATION-INSTANCE-NAME>, and replace the xdr in the URL to crtx.

-3. Check the long running instance parameter in the integration instance configuration.
+2. Ensure the long-running instance parameter is enabled in the integration instance configuration.

-4. Set the port parameter.
-It's under the Connect section in the integration instance configuration.
+3. Set the port parameter under the Connect section of the integration instance.

-5. If using the same bot from the XSOAR 6 instance, make sure to remove the bot from the team and to add it back:
+4. If you're reusing the same bot from your XSOAR 6 instance, remove the bot from the Microsoft Teams team and add it back:

-2. Go to your team, and click the three dots next to the name.
+2. Click the three dots next to the team name.

-4. Find your bot, and click the three dots in the same row.
+4. Find your bot, click the three dots next to it.

 Setup Examples#